toxicOne-SV01PRO/step-daemon/README.md

   * Windows: must do a manual build with Cygwin
 * **Java JVM** for the desired machine.
   * MacOS: should be pre-installed
-  * Raspbian: *sudo apt-get install oracle-java8-jdk*
+  * Raspbian: *sudo apt-get install openjdk-11-jdk-headless*
-  * Other Linux: Google around for java8 JDK installation instruction.
+  * Other Linux: Google around for Java 11 JDK installation instruction.
 * **SBT** should come pre-bundled with stepd.

 ## Marlin Configuration ##